 What To Get: Oysters on the half shell, more chargrilled oysters

-What To Get: People swear by the grilled alligator.
+What To Get: The whole menu is great, but people swear by the grilled alligator.
 Also the Boudin.
 And make sure to get something with pork.

 Why It’s Cool: Low-key French Quarter place, serves a “Taste Plate” which is a great introduction to NOLA specialities.